jkrei0/gameify/readme.md

  Add a file to the `tutorials` folder, and register it in `tutorials.json`.

 ### Develop the visual engine
 Visual engine source is available in `/engine/`.
-Read [README.md](engine/README.md) in that folder for information on developing it.
+Read [the readme](https://github.com/jkrei0/gameify/blob/main/engine/README.md) in that folder for information on developing it.

 ### Wishlist

-Read [wishlist.md](wishlist.md) for a list of things I'd like to add at some point.
+Read [wishlist.md](https://github.com/jkrei0/gameify/blob/main/wishlist.md) for a list of things I'd like to add at some point.